makerdao/community/governance/votes/Executive Vote - November 15, 2023.md

 - A proxy spell for Spark Lend will be executed to update previously polled parameters.
 - The Spark Lend Dai Direct Deposit Module (D3M) will have its Maximum Debt Ceiling (`line`) increased.
 - The Launch Project will receive a transfer of Dai and MKR.
-- Two DAO Resolutions pertaining to the HVBank vault will be approved.
+- A DAO Resolution and updated standing instructions to the escrow agent pertaining to the HVBank vault will be approved.
 - A whistleblower bounty of **27.78 MKR** will be paid relating to the derecognition of two Aligned Delegates.
 - Aligned Delegate compensation for October 2023 will be paid out, totaling **279.49 MKR**.